daveprowse/prom-live/labs/lab-07/lab-07.md

 `http://<ip_address>`

-The password should be *prom-operator* but if it is different, you can decipher and decode it with the following command at your Kubernetes controller or minikube system.
+The password needs to be generated.
+You can decipher and decode it with the following command at your Kubernetes controller or minikube system.

 `kubectl get secret --namespace prometheus stable-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`

+> Note: This command was listed in your terminal when the Prometheus stack installation completed.

 ### Examine Dashboards